OurDigitalWorld/VITA-Support-Docs/README.md

 VITA-Support-Docs
 =================

 <a href="http://vitatoolkit.ca/" target="_blank">VITA Digital Toolkit</a> is a complete solution for uploading, managing and displaying your digital collections online.
 Toolkit Subscribers are fully supported through the VITA Toolkit Help site (http://help.vitatoolkit.ca), which includes recorded webinars, downloadable step-by-step manuals, and personal email support for point of need communications.
+The Help site also includes tips and sample documentation for promoting collections, other partner promotion items, tips for incoming staff and students, and help for users searching.

 Here's a selection of the VITA Toolkit manuals: